 - -Type1: Morphs between sine wave, triangle wave, sawtooth wave, pulse wave and feedback wave.
 PW works on all waveforms.
 Pitch, wave.
 PW and portamento can be modulated.
-This oscillator type has a fat sound, without any aliasing. - -Type2: Morphs between sine wave, triangle wave, sawtooth wave, pulse wave and feedback wave.
+This oscillator type has a fat sound, without any aliasing.
+Linear FM and Phase Modulation are available. - -Type2: Morphs between sine wave, triangle wave, sawtooth wave, pulse wave and feedback wave.
 PW works on all waveforms.
 Pitch, wave, PW and portamento can be modulated.
-This oscillator type has a more organic sound than type1, and the pitch tracking on the higher notes are more smooth and precise. - -Reso: Resonator oscillator.
+This oscillator type has a more organic sound than type1, and the pitch tracking on the higher notes are more smooth and precise.
+Linear FM and Phase Modulation are available. - -Reso: Resonator oscillator.
 An oscillator that is partly generated by a special Gotharman engineered filter, that has multiple resonances in its feedback path.
 Great for emulating string instruments, and for new synthetic sounds.
 Morphs between sine wave, triangle wave, sawtooth wave, pulse wave and feedback wave.
 PW works on all waveforms and Reso, the amount of resonances, can be adjusted.
-Pitch, wave, reso, PW and portamento can be modulated. - -Perc, Prc2, Prc3: Percussion oscillators.
+Pitch, wave, reso, PW and portamento can be modulated.
+Linear FM and Phase Modulation are available. - -Perc, Prc2, Prc3: Percussion oscillators.
 Special oscillators for creating drum sound.
 Each of the 3 models has different characteristics.
 Detune, attack, noise amount, PW and portamento can be adjusted and modulated. - -Cymb, Cym2: Cymbal oscillators.
 Special oscillators for creating hihat, cymbal and other metallic sounds.
 Cym2 are a bit more aggressive than Cymb.
 Detune, FM, PW and portamento can be adjusted and modulated. - -Clap: Hand Clap oscillator.
 A noise source controlled by a special hand clap envelope, to emulate the classic hand clap sounds.
 Tune, detune, PW, clap envelope amount and portamento can be adjusted and modulated.